cardotrejos/babypeek/_bmad-output/stories/full-project-retro-2024-12-21.md

 ## Executive Summary

-The 3D Ultra MVP has been successfully completed with all 8 epics delivered, covering 59 stories across the full product lifecycle from foundation to viral sharing.
+The BabyPeek MVP has been successfully completed with all 8 epics delivered, covering 59 stories across the full product lifecycle from foundation to viral sharing.

 ### Delivery Metrics